 The wrist flexors and rotator cuff muscles play an essential role in stabilizing the wrists and shoulder joint, respectively, during this exercise.

-Variations Of A Barbell Seated Overhead Press from behind
+Variations Of A Barbell Standing Overhead Press from behind

-Standing overhead barbell press, overhead barbell press (in front of the head), overhead dumbbell press, standing overhead dumbbell press, cable shoulder press, shoulder press machine.
+Seated overhead barbell press, overhead barbell press (in front of the head), overhead dumbbell press, cable shoulder press, shoulder press machine.

-How To Improve Your Barbell Seated Overhead Press from behind
+How To Improve Your Barbell Standing Overhead Press from behind

 Strategically incorporating exercises that strengthen the wrists and, in particular, the rotator cuff muscles into your training regimen will promote optimal performance and safety with overhead press exercises.

 Performing seated overhead presses behind-the-head will help isolate the effort of your upper extremity, improving your overall performance of this compound lift.

 Focus on the concentric portion of the contraction, concentrating on “squeezing” as bar reaches its highest level overhead.